renepacchaux/huntington-bank-pavilion/README.md

 ## Navigating Northerly Island on mobile
 "Is it hot out -- is it a nice spot?".
 Music, outdoors, the lake, and favorite listening with friends.
 What if you _know_ it is not all great.
 At what point do you surrender to bad weather and questionable parking as part of the overall experience?

 If a user was able to track down key amenities during their even at a faster pace, then we would know any prior planning had a smooth outcome.

 ### Project Challenge
-What tacit goals tdo event-goers create when figuring out what makes a memorable concert experience?
+What tacit goals do event-goers create when figuring out what makes a memorable concert experience?

 If the question is "want tickets?" then what is the _true website_ to get them at?

 ![Figure 5](https://cdn.jsdelivr.net/gh/renepacchaux/huntington-bank-pavilion@assets/Figure_5-Notify.svg)